 In September 1865, the British went into high alert and many of the IRB leaders, including Stephens, were taken into custody.

-In America the Fenians were also quarrelling.
+In America, the Fenian’s were also quarreling.
 One section, led by Col. John Roberts wanted an immediate invasion of Canada.
-On 31 May 1866 a force of 800 Irish Americans (The Irish Republican Army) crossed into Canada and took Fort Eirie, they also defeated a Canadian force sent against them at Lime Ridge.
-However Americans cut off the Irish in order to prevent the United States losing its neutral status thus causing Roberts and his men to withdraw.
+On 31 May 1866, a force of 800 Irish Americans (The Irish Republican Army) crossed into Canada and took Fort Eirie, they also defeated a Canadian force sent against them at Lime Ridge.
+However, Americans cut off the Irish in order to prevent the United States losing its neutral status thus causing Roberts and his men to withdraw.

 - The Bold Fenian Men.The Green Flag, Part two.
 Robert Kee.
 Penguin Books.
 London.
 1992 edition.